robertpyke/Tutorials/4_processing_markers_via_json_and_ajax/instructions.markdown

 A HINT on how to do this has been left in the source code.

-Consider what would happen if the server went down temporarily (404 response code), or was overloaded (503 response code).
+Consider what would happen if the server was overloaded (503 response code).
 How would this affect the Ajax request.
 Using the API documentation for the $.get() method, describe how you could handle an unexpected http response code.

 Further Reading
 =============